-Daniel Morgan, a private investigator, was murdered in south-east London on 10 March 1987.
+Daniel Morgan, a private investigator, was murdered in southeast London on 10 March 1987.
 Despite five criminal investigations focusing on the murder nobody has been successfully prosecuted.
-This led to calls for an inquiry from Daniel Morgan’s family, who have waged a long campaign for those responsible for his murder to be brought to justice.
+This led to calls for an inquiry from Daniel Morgan’s family, who had waged a long campaign for those responsible for his murder to be brought to justice.

-The remit of the Panel is to shine a light on the circumstances of Daniel Morgan’s murder, its background and the handling of the case over the period since 1987.
-In so doing the Panel is seeking to address questions arising, in particular those relating to:
+The remit of the Panel was to shine a light on the circumstances of Daniel Morgan’s murder, its background and the handling of the case over the period since 1987.
+In so doing the Panel sought to address questions arising, in particular those relating to: